Over half of the respondents, 62%, felt that human error due to manual process management was the main cause of inventory fulfillment problems.

 3. Embrace Technology

 Modern warehouse operations rely heavily on technology, from inventory management systems to automated picking and packing equipment.
-Stay up-to-date on the latest technological advances.
-Work to integrate them into your operations for greater efficiency and productivity.
-If you are looking for a warehouse management system, click here for more information.
+Stay up-to-date on the latest technological advances and adopt the best WMS you can find.
+Work to integrate the system into your operations for greater efficiency and productivity.
+A trusted WMS can significantly reduce costs, so it’s worth investing in a good one.

 4. Streamline Processes